-At the IBOS’ Exhibition of assistive aids (Hjælpemiddeludstilling) everyone can see, try out, and get advice about all different kinds of aids for blind and partially sighted.
+At the IBOS’ exhibition of assistive aids (Hjælpemiddeludstilling) everyone can make an appointment to see, try out, and get advice about all different kinds of aids for blind and partially sighted.

 As a national centre IBOS has a responsibility to develop, document and communicate the latest knowledge at the low vision area.

 Therefore, IBOS participates in both international and national professional communities and projects, just as IBOS holds conferences, lectures and courses for professionals, both individual and thematic, including courses for caseworkers, nursing- and health care professionals aid instructors etc.

 HISTORY OF IBOS

 The first institute for the blind in Denmark was set up as a private institution on Østerbro in Copenhagen in 1811.

 In 1858, the Danish state assumed the operation of "The Royal Institute for the Blind".